 A: An "abstention" occurs when a stockholder sends in a proxy with explicit instructions to decline to vote regarding a particular matter or attends the Annual Meeting and elects not to vote or fails to cast a ballot.
-Abstentions are treated as shares present in person or by proxy and entitled to vote, so abstaining has the same effect as a negative vote for purposes of determining whether our stockholders approved the proposal to grant stock options to certain members of management and the Board of Directors or whether our stockholders ratified the appointment of CohnReznick as our independent registered public accounting firm for the 2020 fiscal year.
+Abstentions are treated as shares present in person or by proxy and entitled to vote, so abstaining has the same effect as a negative vote for purposes of determining whether our stockholders approved the proposal to amend our Certificate or whether our stockholders ratified the appointment of CohnReznick as our independent registered public accounting firm for the 2021 fiscal year or approved the advisory vote on executive compensation of our named executive officers for 2020.
 However, because the election of directors is determined by a plurality of the votes cast, abstentions will not be counted in determining the outcome of such proposal.

 A "broker non-vote" occurs when a broker has not received voting instructions from the beneficial owner and the broker does not have discretionary authority to vote the shares because the proposal is non-routine.
-Brokers do not have discretionary authority to vote on the election of directors or on the approval of the proposal to grant stock options to certain members of management and the Board of Directors.
-Accordingly, brokers who do not receive instructions from the beneficial owner will be entitled to vote only on the ratification of CohnReznick's appointment as our independent registered public accounting firm for the 2020 fiscal year.
+Brokers do not have discretionary authority to vote on the election of directors or on the approval of the amendment to our Certificate.
+Accordingly, brokers who do not receive instructions from the beneficial owner will be entitled to vote only on the ratification of CohnReznick's appointment as our independent registered public accounting firm for the 2021 fiscal year and on the advisory vote to approve executive compensation of our named executive officers.